Twiage/default-node-proj-template/README.md

 Create Repository with new project name in ECS

 Create Fargate Service with new project name in ECS
+1. Service name should match project name given above.
+1. Choose VPC for apporpriate env
+1. Choose the 2 private subnets
+1. Security group should be {ENV}_application-instances
+1. Disable Auto assign public IP
+1. Application Load balancer {ENV}-api-load-balancer
+1. Click Add to load balancer
+1. Listener post 443:HTTPS
+1. Create new target group with name {project name}-{env}
+1. Set envaluation order to 1
+1. Target group protocol should be HTTP
+1. Uncheck Enable service discovery integration
+1. Next => Create

+If you need to add any additional rules to route to our new container
+1. Go to {ENV}-api-load-balancer => Listener tab => View/edit rules
+1. Add new rule, If : put in new path (or path pattern, ie /project-name*)
+1. Then: put forward to your new target group (named {project name}-{env})

 ### Update Environment variable file
 Update the variables in .env.example